akka/akka-persistence-dynamodb/docs/src/main/paradox/journal.md

 the same way that a tombstone record is used for hard deletes.
 This expiry marker keeps track of the latest sequence number so that subsequent events don't reuse the same sequence numbers for events that have expired.

-If persistence ids will be reused with possibly expired events or snapshots, then it's recommended to enable a `check-expiry` feature, where expired events or snapshots are treated as already deleted when replaying from the journal.
+In case persistence ids will be reused with possibly expired events or snapshots, there is a `check-expiry` feature enabled by default, where expired events or snapshots are treated as already deleted when replaying from the journal.
 This enforces expiration before DynamoDB Time to Live may have actually deleted the data, and protects against partially deleted data.
-Enable expiry checks with configuration:

-@@ snip [check expiry](/docs/src/test/scala/docs/config/TimeToLiveSettingsDocExample.scala) { #check-expiry type=conf }

 ### Time to Live reference configuration